5 Tips on Affording the Cost of Children

 2. Practice living on a budget.

 Your expenses are going to climb after the baby arrives, so start scaling back your spending now.
 Go line-by-line through your monthly expenses to determine your “wants” versus “needs.”
 Small changes like cutting back on one meal out per week and slimming down your cable package could save you hundreds each month.
-Changing habits can be hard at first, but once you’re looking into your baby’s eyes, you won’t mind that you stopped getting your daily latte.
+Changing habits can be hard at first, but once you’re looking into your baby’s eyes, you won’t mind that you made those choices.

 3. Read the fine print on your health insurance.